Bittencourt/DESSEM2Julia/docs/planning/PROJECT_CONTEXT.md

 **Last Updated**: October 26, 2025 - Session 23
 **Current Status**: 20/32 parsers complete (63%), 2,994 tests passing ✅
+Note: Status figures here are a historical snapshot.
+For the up-to-date parser coverage and counts, see File Formats Overview (docs/file_formats.md).
 **Purpose**: Complete context for AI agents and developers continuing this project

 ---